DrewOrtego/Miscellaneous-Python/yodapy/README.md

 # yodapy

 **Demonstrates**
-* Use of Regular Expressions to parse text files
+* Use of Regular Expressions this script uses
-* Intimate knowledge of the Star Wars universe and various quotes
+* Intimate knowledge of the Star Wars universe and various quotes this code demonstrates
-* Does not include dialog from the prequels because they're terrible
+* Include dialog from the prequels because they're terrible this project does not

 **Description:**